tab

 /$ dcker co|mpose up ghost-blog

-When typing a long command, use Ctrl + a to relocate your cursor back to the beginning of the line if you find yourself needing to fix an error or typo.
-The shortcut is much quicker than holding an arrow key and easier than using the Home key as your fingers won't need to leave the default typing position.
+When typing a long command, use Ctrl + a to relocate your cursor back to the beginning of the line if you find yourself needing to make an adjustment:

-The command find -size +100M finds all files in the working directory greater than or equal to 100MB.
+Use find -size +100M to find all files in the working directory greater than or equal to 100MB.
 Adjust 100M to your liking if you'd like to search for files of a different size (for example, 1G for 1GB).

 /$ find -size +100M